List open files.

 see the lsof.h header file for a list showing the correspondence between the above short-hand names and the header file definitions;

-the second list (after the semicolon) may contain short-hand names for kernel per-process open file flags from this table:
+the second list (after the semicolon) can contain short-hand names for kernel per-process open file flags from this table:

 ALLC allocated BR the file has been read BHUP activity stopped by SIGHUP BW the file has been written CLSG closing CX close-on-exec (see fcntl(F_SETFD)) LCK lock was applied MP memory-mapped OPIP open pending - in progress RSVW reserved wait SHMT UF_FSHMAT set (AIX) USE in use (multi-threaded)NODE-ID